Zechs Marquise: History

 In the years since their debut album, Zechs Marquise toured extensively throughout the U.S., proving to be a formidable live act supporting Omar Rodriguez-Lopez Group and Rx Bandits as well as leading their own headlining tours.
 In 2010, they started working on their second full-length album.
 Considering the hectic tour schedules of both Zechs Marquise and The Mars Volta (in which Marcel Rodriguez-Lopez played keyboards and percussion), the band was forced to work on the album over an extended period of time in between both band's tours.
 Marfred Rodriguez-Lopez said, "It gave us a lot of time to get perspective on the songs.
 We're really happy with and proud of this record."
 The album, titled Getting Paid, was finally released on September 27, 2011.
 The album was entirely produced and engineered by Marcel.
 "We started off recording percussion to sequencers and loops.
 I chopped those sounds up and arranged them.
-From there, were wrote the album with each of us coming in and playing on top of it.
+From there, we wrote the album with each of us coming in and playing on top of it.
 Kind of like a hip-hop song."
 Parts were composed by Marcel Rodriguez-Lopez using the studio as a tool, and later the band re-recorded the album live to represent their live energy.
 During the re-recording process additional parts were written by each individual musician in order to complement the original structure that Marcel Rodriguez-Lopez had formulated for the album.
 Getting Paid for the first time featured vocals on select songs, including guest performances by vocalist/guitarist Matt Embree (RX Bandits, The Sound of Animals Fighting) and El Paso singer Sunny Baker.
 2011 saw Rikardo Rodriguez-Lopez (the youngest of Rodriguez-Lopez brothers) joining the band on keyboards.